freeroamgroup/prix_scrapyard/README.md

 **prix_scrapyard** is a FiveM resource that allows players to scrap vehicles and receive metal scrap.

-For full documentation, see: [prix_scrapyard Docs](https://prix.gitbook.io/resources/res/scrapyard)
+For full documentation, see: [docs](https://prix.gitbook.io/resources/res/scrapyard)

 ---